 It is often convenient to spend a night at the airport before or after a flight.
-Airport hotels have a bad reputation of being rather soulless, with noisy rooms, barren views and lacking in ambience, or anywhere decent to eat.
-However, if you choose correctly and pick one of the best airport hotels in the world you will be rewarded with effective soundproofing, fine dining, attractive decor, numerous amenities like Starbucks, gyms or even a pool and there might be a club lounge to enjoy as well.
+Airport hotels have a bad reputation of being rather soulless, with noisy rooms, barren views and lacking in ambiance, or anywhere decent to eat.
+However, if you choose correctly and pick one of the best airport hotels in the world you will be rewarded with effective soundproofing, fine dining, attractive decor, numerous amenities like Starbucks, gyms, or even a pool and there might be a club lounge to enjoy as well.

 I have selected 10 of the best, most luxurious airport hotels in the world to help you make the night before or after your international flight even better.
-Contact our luxury travel concierge and get a quote at any hotel (airport or otherwise), as we offer extra FREE benefits like free breakfast, complimentary room upgrade, VIP gifts and more at no extra cost.
+Contact our luxury travel concierge and get a quote at any hotel (airport or otherwise), as we offer extra free benefits like free breakfast, complimentary room upgrade, VIP gifts, and more at no extra cost.

 1. Grand Hyatt Dallas Fort Worth Airport

-Hyatt hotels are one of our favourite brands of chain hotels ranging from the Park Hyatt at the top to a variety of quality Hyatt hotels in practical locations lower down.
+Hyatt hotels are one of our favorite brands of chain hotels ranging from the Park Hyatt at the top to a variety of quality Hyatt hotels in practical locations lower down.
 One excellent example of a practical hotel that maintains a level of excellence right on the airport doorstep is the Grand Hyatt DFW, which is integrated into Dallas Fort Worth Airport International terminal D and is the best airport hotel here.

 The rooms are a particular highlight here, as the Grand Hyatt beds are comfortable and the windows are large, with many overlooking the runway.
 The decor is stylish and jazzy in browns and marine blues, with a 70s vibe.
 At the end of the bed, there is a useful ottoman, along with a lounger seat which comes with a footstool.
 The lights in the room are also a funky stringy design which means the place feels cared for and fun.
-Bathrooms are also luxury with black granite walls, a decent tub and separate shower rooms.
-Last of all, these rooms are soundproofed so you can both sleep and enjoy the views watching the planes.
+Bathrooms are also luxury with black granite walls, a decent tub, and separate shower rooms.
+Last, of all, these rooms are soundproofed so you can both sleep and enjoy the views watching the planes.

-For food, you can eat within terminal D of DFW airport, whether you prefer a coffee, pastries or something a bit more substantial.
+For food, you can eat within terminal D of DFW airport, whether you prefer a coffee, pastries, or something a bit more substantial.
 The upscale Grand Met restaurant is your most stylish eating venue and has a great atmosphere.
-It serves breakfast lunch and dinner, but it is the views that will keep you coming back.
+It serves breakfast lunch and dinner, but it is the view that will keep you coming back.
 The views here are so incredible because the Hyatt is located right on top of the terminal.
 For a plane spotter, this has to be the ultimate hotel room!

 2. Fairmont Vancouver Airport